-As happens every time policies and practices against undocumented immigrants dominate the news, this week a vast array of memes and messages have been circulating from Americans who believe that their immigrant ancestors have nothing in common with today's undocumented immigrants.
+Every time policies and practices against undocumented immigrants dominate the news a vast array of memes and messages circulate from Americans who believe that their immigrant ancestors have nothing in common with today's undocumented immigrants.

 Why?
 Because their ancestors came to the US legally and, as is often claimed, "waited their turn," "didn't ask for any handouts."
 Take the following, for example:

 It's a popular argument, but a quick look at the history of immigration history in the US reveals that it does not make any sense.

 Did your ancestors arrive in the US before WWI?
 Then they were very likely undocumented too.
 When Annie Moore, the first immigrant to be processed through Ellis Island, arrived there from Ireland on January 1, 1892, she would not have been asked for a visa or a passport.
 Instead, ship's captains handed over the manifests and vouched for the names and origins of their passengers.

 The Immigration Act of 1917 put in place further restrictions, barring those who were physically or mentally ill and imposing a literacy test - reading 30 - 40 words in your native language - on all those above the age of 16, in addition to barring immigration from much of Asia and the Pacific Islands.